koji-project/koji/docs/source/content_generator_metadata.rst

    -  checksum: The checksum of the file.
    -  checksum\_type: The checksum type used.

+-  For maps where **type = kojifile**, the following fields will be present:
+   -  filename: The name of the file.
+   -  filesize: The size of the file.
+   -  checksum: The checksum of the file.
+   -  checksum\_type: The checksum type used.
+   -  nvr: Build nvr from which this file origins.
+   -  archive\_id: ID of archive from specified build.

 -  The format may be extended with other types in the future.
 -  extra: A map containing information specific to the Content Generator that produced the files to import.
 For OSBS, the extra map should